Open Letter to Fred Armisen: The Cultural Power and Responsibility of SNL

 I also came across the occasional Green Party member while phone banking for Bernie in California who wanted nothing at all to do with Bernie.
 These folks made Bernie sound like an unpalatable, center-right imperialist!
 And finally, I know of some people who were so dedicated to Bernie's campaign that they engineered their lives such that they'd be working through the general election.
 Many of these folks needed to find a campaign to work for that was meaningful for them.
 Stein's campaign was understandably an option for some.

 That said, I estimate that the 242,000 or so registered Green Party members would be the largest possible field of long-time, dedicated 3rd party pioneers who have put their blood, sweat, tears, and years into the Green Party effort.
-Of the approximately 120 to 150 million who will be voting this November, that maximum estimate would only make up a microscopic 0.1%.
+Of the approximate 120 to 150 million voters who will be heading to the polls this November, that maximum estimate would only make up a microscopic 0.1%.

 For a more dedicated slice of this group, let's look at the Green Party members who were dedicated enough to participate in this year's Green Party primaries.
 Of the 35 contests only 13 of them, including the "Youth Greens online poll", were even large enough elections to tally a popular vote.